patrickarlt/acetate-site/src/documentation/querying-pages.md

 order: 20
 ---

-Queries allow to to select and save groups of pages or calculate values based on your pages' metadata.
+Queries allow selecting and saving groups of pages or calculating values based on your pages' metadata.

 The `acetate.query` function takes 5 arguments.